National Genome Centre

 The genome centre working group started its work on October 17, 2016.
 The assignment of the working group is to prepare a proposal for the establishment of a genome centre and for the appropriate use of genomic data.
 Additionally, the working group will make a proposal for the operating models for national reference and variation databases and gene test interpretation services.
 Results and experiences from the pilot projects will be used in the preparation.

-Planning of the operation of the national genome centre, Kristiina Aittomäki and the working group
+Planning of the operation of the national genome centre, Kristiina Aittomäki.

 The draft law concerning the establishment of a genome centre and for the use of genomic data was circulated for comments in the spring of 2018 and agein in summer 2019.
 The Ministry of Social Affairs and Health will continue its preparations for the establishment of a genome center.